ABOUT CCBN

 In 2020, CCBN realized our reach around the globe was not far enough and we reached up to the stars.
 CCBN's Aerospace Nursing department, which recognizes our flight nurses and military nurses, celebrated a successful lift-off and steady trajectory that's been out of this world.
 In 2021, CCBN launched the CCBN Space Expo so that our youth could see themselves as an integral part of space discovery, using our talent, expertise, and a great community of resources in the health, education, arts and aerospace industries to remove barriers that prevent youth from realizing and sharing their space talents and ingenuity.
 CCBN remains steadfast in opening doors that elevate the profession of Nursing, including our initiative to get nurses in space, an initiative that has been wholeheartedly embraced by many space and non-space sectors alike.
 In 2022, CCBN's Nurse Aviator Program made moves to get the first nurse outside Earth's orbit as pilots.
 Later that year, CCBN Inc Aerospace was formalized to incorporate Space Nursing, Drone Nursing, and all interstellar aspects of the Nursing profession.
 For CCBN, the sky is NOT the limit, it's a destination!

-Although the Colorado Council Black Nurses Inc.'s concern has expanded across the globe, our primary focus remains on addressing the health disparity in Colorado communities.
-Our programs such as the CCBN Health Equity Accord and CCBN New Grad Symposium, as well as collaborations with such health organizations as the Association of Black Social Workers (ABSW), Center for African American Health (CAAH), Colorado Black Health Collaborative (CBHC), Denver-Rocky Mountain Association of Black Psychologists (D-RMABPsi), Inner City Health, and the Mental Health Center of Denver, to name a few, in addition to our relationships with Nursing organizations such as Colorado Center for Nursing Excellence (CCNE), Colorado Nurses Association (CNA), National Association of Hispanic Nurses (NAHN), Philippine Nurses Association of Colorado (PNACO), and The Nursing Collaborative allows us to share our knowledge, resources, and advancements across cultural divides and throughout the state of Colorado.
-Functional relationships with Nursing education institutions such as the Arapahoe Community College (ACC), Community College of Aurora (CCA), Community College of Denver (CCD), Metropolitan State University (MSU), and the University of Colorado Anschutz College of Nursing (CUCON) allows CCBN to make great strides toward fulfilling its mission regarding the matriculation and graduation of underrepresented Nursing students.
-Championing health equity and cultural competency at home in Colorado is what provides the fuel that exacts change in national and global health.
+Although the Colorado Council Black Nurses Inc.'s concern has expanded up to the stars, our primary focus remains on addressing the health disparity in Colorado communities.
+Our programs such as the CCBN Health Equity Accord and CCBN New Grad Symposium, as well as collaborations with such health organizations as the Association of Black Social Workers (ABSW), Center for African American Health (CAAH), Colorado Black Health Collaborative (CBHC), Denver-Rocky Mountain Association of Black Psychologists (D-RMABPsi), Inner City Health, and Wellpower (formerly Mental Health Center of Denver), to name a few, in addition to our relationships with Nursing organizations such as Colorado Center for Nursing Excellence (CCNE), Colorado Nurses Association (CNA), National Association of Hispanic Nurses (NAHN), Philippine Nurses Association of Colorado (PNACO), and The Nursing Collaborative allows us to share our knowledge, resources, and advancements across cultural divides and throughout the state of Colorado.
+Functional relationships with Nursing education institutions such as the Arapahoe Community College (ACC), Community College of Aurora (CCA), Community College of Denver (CCD), Metropolitan State University of Denver (MSU), Pikes Peak State College, and the University of Colorado Anschutz College of Nursing (CUCON) allows CCBN to make great strides toward fulfilling its mission regarding the matriculation and graduation of underrepresented Nursing students.
+Championing health equity and cultural competency at home in Colorado is what provides the fuel that exacts change in national, global, and interstellar health.

 Officers:

 It is paramount that the officers and department leaders of the Colorado Council Black Nurses Inc. reflect the continuum of the nursing profession, from essential pre-nursing pathways to the upper echelons of the nursing profession.
 All sectors of nursing are valued and the gravity brought from their particular area of nursing brings balance and relevancy to our organization.
-Our display of their education journeys are purposeful and intentional, and it is our hope that it serves as an inspiration for those pursuing the nursing profession to be steadfast in reaching their nursing goals.
+Our display of their education journeys are purposeful and intentional, first listing additional certifications or credentials, then degrees, and then Nursing or nurse pathway levels achieved, and finally the most current Nursing level last.
+It is our hope that it serves as an inspiration for those pursuing the nursing profession to be steadfast in reaching their nursing goals.

-Immediate Past President: Margie Cook PhD, MpH, FNP, BSN, RN
+Immediate Past President: Robin Bruce FN, BSN, RN

 Divisions and Departments: